kmillee/dof-project/README.md

 This project implements a **depth-of-field (DoF) renderer** using a thin lens camera model and ray tracing.
 It simulates lens blur by sampling rays across an aperture and computing their contributions using a CPU-based rendering pipeline.
 This projet is based on "Real-Time Lens Blur Effects and Focus Control" by Lee et al.

-It was submitted as the final project of the Advanced Computer Graphics class.
+It was submitted as the final project of an Advanced Computer Graphics class.

 ---